loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 With the S3 storage now configured, we can set up our backups.

 - Go to Settings -> Backup, and make sure backups are turned on.
-Then enable the "S3 Enabled” checkmark.
+Then enable the "S3 Enabled" checkmark.
 You can choose the local and remote retention; I keep 30 days of backups both locally and remotely.
 - Go to your Django project, then to its database, then to the Backups tab.
 Here you can create a new scheduled backup, which will be stored locally.
-Enable the "Save to S3” checkmark to also store it remotely.
+Enable the "Save to S3" checkmark to also store it remotely.

 ## Step 6: remaining Coolify config

 To make sure you get important alerts, you'll want to configure the email settings in Settings -> Transactional Email, using an SMTP server.
-Then go to the Notification menu and enable the "use system wide (transactional) email settings” checkbox.
+Then go to the Notification menu and enable the "use system wide (transactional) email settings" checkbox.
 You can choose when to receive notifications, for example when a build fails, a backup fails, or when disk usage gets too high.

 ## The way forward